The basics of building a personal brand with webinars

 Educational webinars are those online events that take a topic and explain it to the audience in great detail while highlighting examples.
 If you’re a copywriter, you can create a webinar to explain the concept of skyscraper content to your audience and how it helps to boost website traffic.

-AMA or Ask Me Anything is a type of online webinar in which the expert (i.e., you) goes live in a community or from their website (or social media profile) to answer pertinent questions related to a particular topic.
+Personal brand statement examples can be used in AMA or Ask Me Anything.
+It is a type of online webinar in which the expert (i.e., you) goes live in a community or from their website (or social media profile) to answer pertinent questions related to a particular topic.

 For example, this AMA on how Goodr Sunglasses is using data to adapt to the new normal is a classic example of branding for Goodr, who talk about how data has helped cope with the changing tides of the pandemic.